kpsdev1/Treats-Sweet-Shop/TESTING.md

 #### Navigation
 *As a User I can easily navigate around the site so that I can view different pages and sections on the site.*
-- The Navigation at the top of the page is easy to navigate and the current page link is bold which clearly indicates what page you are on.
+- The Navigation is at the top of the page is easy to navigate and the current page link is bold which clearly indicates what page you are on.

 #### Registration
 *As a User I can Register an account so that I can use the full functionality of the site.*
-- In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registeration page wehere they can sign up, once they sign up they will be able to access full functionality of the site.
+- In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registeration page where they can sign up, once they sign up they will be able to access full functionality of the site.

 #### Login / Logout
 *As a User I can Sign-in/ Sign-out so that I can access features when signed in and sign-out so that no one can access my account.*
-- When a User is not logged in the login link will be visible in at the in the navigation bar, the same link will change to logut when the user is logged in.
+- When a User is not logged in the login link will be visible in the navigation bar, the same link will change to logut when the user is logged in.
 - When the User enters their login credentials they will be able to access the full fuctionality of the site, when the user is logged out they will not have full access on the site and their account will be secure.

 #### View Products
-*As a User I can view a list of products so that I click on one to see the product details.*
+*As a User I can view a list of products so that I can click on one to see the product details.*
 - The user is able to click the Products link in the nav bar and this will show a drop down bar where they can select all products or the sweet type they wish to view, which will then bring them to a products page where they can view all or the selected category products.
 - If they wish to view a product and purchase they can click on the product image and this will bring them to the product details page where the user is able to order.

 #### Add Products
 *As a Superuser I can add a new product so that I can sell them on the site.*
-- When an admin is logged in with a superuser account there will be an add product link in the naviagation, when this is clicked it will bring them to the add product page where they can fill in the form and add another product.
+- When an admin is logged in with a superuser account there will be an add product link in the navigation, when this is clicked it will bring them to the add product page where they can fill in the form and add another product.

 #### Edit Products
 *As a Superuser I can edit a product so that I can make changes to a product.*
-- When an admin is logged in with a superuser account, on the product details page there will be a **edit** button, when the edit button is clikcked it will bring the admin to a prefilled in form with all the orginal product details there so that they can edit it.
+- When an admin is logged in with a superuser account, on the product details page there will be a **edit** button, when the edit button is clicked it will bring the admin to a prefilled in form with all the orginal product details there so that they can edit it.

 #### Delete Products
 *As a Superuser I can delete a product from the site.*